Is liver bad for cats?

-Cooked chicken is highly palatable to cats and I have used it myself to encourage a sick cat to eat.
+Cooked chicken is highly palatable to cats, and I have used it myself to encourage a sick cat to eat.

 Veterinarians often prescribe a bland diet for your cat if he is recovering from an illness, particularly relating to his gastrointestinal tract.
-Chicken meat is often recommended as it is bland, easy to digest and most cats love it.
+Chicken meat is usually recommended as it is bland, easy to digest and most cats love it.

 Chicken necks are great for your cat’s dental hygiene.
 I give my cats necks 2-3 mornings a week.
 Never give your cat cooked chicken bones, including necks.
 Cooked chicken bones become very dry and brittle and can easily splinter inside your cat’s mouth or gastrointestinal tract.